Cross Country Skiing

 You don’t have to dread the winter season!
 Why not entertain the idea of cross-country skiing?
 Fresh snowfall creates perfect conditions for prime skiing and physical exercise.

 There are many benefits of cross-country skiing.
 Skiing is a great way to exercise in the winter.
-It burns more calories per hour than any other sport because you are working almost every muscle in your body.
+It burns more calories per hour than any other sport as almost every muscle in your body gets used.
 It’s also a peaceful way to enjoy the winter season.
 Whether it’s seeing animal tracks in the snow or listening to birds sing, cross-country skiing offers you an opportunity to enjoy and become a part of the winter landscape.

 Learning how to cross-country ski is as easy as walking.
 The motion of your arms and legs alternating when you walk is the same when you ski.
 Your left arm and right leg come forward, then your right arm and left leg.